 The team, RoboCanes, was incepted in January 2010 at the University of Miami in the USA under the supervision of Dr. Ubbo Visser.
 The team has designed, developed, and implemented its autonomous agent framework and software from the ground up, and it has been evolved to a flexible research platform, that has contributed to many publications over the years.
-In 2017, the team is lead by Lloyd Beaufils, a new PhD student who started as a teammember in early 2017.
+In 2018, the team is lead by Lloyd Beaufils, who started as a teammember in early 2017 and led the RoboCanes to a semifinal finish in Nagoya in 2017.
 The other team members are both part of the 3D Simulation Team but also our robotics team in SPL.
 However, each one of the team members also contributed to the Simulation League team.